melo/docker-introspect/README.md

 * use `Accept` header to return JSON replies, easier to other languages to parse;
-* proxy some of Docker API methods: this will most likelly include filters (better yet, a white-list) of fields to copy over.
+* proxy some of Docker API methods: this will most likely include filters (better yet, a white-list) of fields to copy over.